Skip to content

 What does taskkill do?

-Taskkill terminates running processes, which is especially useful when a program stops responding to you.
+Taskkill terminates running Windows processes by name or process ID, commonly used to close frozen or unresponsive applications.
 In instances when an app freezes, you may need to add the force switch (/F) to make the app behave.
 Using the force switch is similar to launching Task Manager and ending the task from there.

 Of course, there are several other reasons why you might use the taskkill command, especially if you are deploying updates.
 In fact, if you look at several of the prebuilt packages in PDQ’s Package Library, they contain a command step that uses the taskkill utility to end an application's process.
 (That just helps us avoid an error message later about a process running in the background.)